mydennislab/HSD_brain_evolution/README.md

 # Gene expansions contributing to human brain evolution

-This repository contains all scripts and intermediate files for all the analyses included in **reference**.
+This repository contains all scripts and intermediate files for all the analyses included in *reference pending*.

 The analyses were divided based on the sections of the manuscript as follows: